savvyclutch/savvyclutch.github.io/_posts/2017-04-12-managing-technical-debt.md

 Code issues and data sampling issues is simply consequences of infrastructure and process issues.
 Test, code reviews and code quality measurement tools will help to deal with that.

-One more thing, which, I believe,  is very important to successful reduce of TD.
+One more thing, which, I believe, is also very important to successful reduce of TD.
 Technical debt does not grow overnight.
-Sometimes it takes a years before people start thinking about to do something with, and it’s usually because they didn’t saw the whole picture to the very end, and start looking at it when any change became taking weeks and bugs and complaints numbers growth exponentially.
-This often because of issues organization for tech team.
+Sometimes it takes years before people start thinking about doing something with it, and it’s usually because they didn’t saw the whole picture till the very end, and start looking at it when any change became taking weeks and bugs and complaints numbers growth exponentially.
+Often this happens because of bad issue management in the tech team.
-Leads organize bugs/stories/requests/tasks independently into different lists/projects, which hide the real scope of work.
+Leads organize bugs/stories/requests/tasks independently into different lists/projects, which hide the real scope of work and makes each team member work on several things at once.
 To avoid this, team should collect all technical tasks, bugs and issues in the one list.
-It will be a big list, but it will show how are you really deal with existing Technical Debt and implement features stories in the same time.
+It will be a big list, but it will show how you really deal with existing Technical Debt and implement features stories in the same time.
 Keeping things in different lists/boards/projects only hide the real situation.
 Splitting them to the different project has sense only when the separate teams will work on them.

-So, fixing the infrastructure issues is the key to manage the technical debt.
+So, fixing the infrastructure issues and showing the real scope of work is the key to manage the technical debt.

 So, to summarize all of that: